 About Miracles in Motion

-over 30 years serving our community
+serving our community since 1988

 As Iowa's first Premier Accredited Center, Miracles in Motion meets the highest standards for safety and therapy set forth by the Professional Association of Therapeutic Horsemanship International (PATH, formerly NARHA).
-PATH provides continuing education for staff and instructors.
+PATH International provides continuing education for our staff and instructors.

 Why us?